-Portulaca oleracea belongs to the family of Portulacacea.
+ortulaca oleracea belongs to the family of Portulacacea.
 It is commonly called Purslane in English language, "Babbajibji" in Hausa language and "Esan omode" or "Papasan" in Yoruba language.
 It is a fleshy annual herb, much-branched and attaining 30 cm long.1

-It is used medicinally in Ghana for heart-palpitations.2 The plant is used as a diuretic in Nigeria.3 A tisane of the plant is drunk in Trinidad as a vermifuge.4 At some areas near Benin City (Nigeria), the plant, along with other ingredients is taken as an aid to the development of foetus.5

-It has been reported that chromatographic fractions of Portulaca oleracea have antifertility effects in male albino rats.6 It has been reported that crude extracts of Portulaca oleracea have deleterious effect on the reproductive functions in male albino rats.7 Isolated lupone constituent of Portulaca oleracea has also been reported to have deleterious effect on reproductive functions in male albino rats.8
+It is used medicinally in Ghana for heart-palpitations.2 The plant is used as a diuretic in Nigeria.3 A tisane of the plant is drunk in Trinidad as a vermifuge.4 At some areas near Benin City (Nigeria), the plant, along with other ingredients is taken as an aid to the development of foetus.5 It has been reported that the crude extracts of Portulaca oleracea have no deleterious effects on the reproductive functions of female albino rats.6 It has been reported that isolated ergosterol constituent of Portulaca oleracea has deleterious effect on reproductive functions in male albino rats.7 It has also been reported that isolated tetracyclic steroid constituent of Portulaca oleracea has deleterious effect on the reproductive functions in male albino rats.8

-This study aims at investigating the effect of chromatographic fraction 3 of Portulaca oleracea on the haematological and plasma biochemical parameters in male albino rats.
+This study aims at investigating the effect of chromatographic fraction 5 of Portulaca oleracea on the haematological and plasma biochemical parameters in male albino rats.